mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 After having covered (for now manually) the necessary cases we can start with the refactor.

-## 3 — The class name does not represent a real name in the bijection.
+## 3 — The class name doesn't represent a real name in the bijection.

 Helpers do not exist in the real-world, nor should they exist in any computable model.